twitham1/kjv-bible-lyric-files/README.md

 * the SWORD project and its diatheke command
 * perl to run my code in bin/
 * exiftool to measure .mp3 audio length
-* make to fully automate the process from my Makefile
+* make to fully automate the process from my Makefiles

 See Makefile to see the details of how the files are generated: